-We can consider these four biases in relation to COVID-19 as follows:
+We can consider these four biases concerning COVID-19 as follows:

 - Hierarchist bias emphasizes the knowledge of experts in virology, epidemiology, and public health;